Ski Les Houches!

 This is world class stuff.

-Ski Les Houches: The Kandahar
+About Les Houches:

 You can either catch three chair lifts to do the whole Kandahar or you get the Bellevue cable car followed by a chair lift, Voza Prarion to get to the start of the Kandahar.